-In December 2015 the Trust was delighted when Europa Nostra, the leading European heritage organisation, and the European Investment Bank Institute announced that Mavisbank House was included in the 14 monuments and sites shortlisted by an international panel of experts for its '7 Most Endangered' programme 2016'.
-This gave recognition to their outstanding heritage and cultural value as well as the grave danger that they are facing.
-The only UK site proposed, Mavisbank House did not make the final listing but its initial selection provided a significant boost to the profile of the project.
+In December 2015 the Trust was delighted when Europa Nostra, the leading European heritage organisation, and the European Investment Bank Institute announced that Mavisbank House was included in the 14 monuments and sites shortlisted by an international panel of experts for its 2016 '7 Most Endangered' programme.
+This gave recognition to their outstanding heritage and cultural value as well as the grave danger that they were facing.
+As the only UK site proposed Mavisbank House did not make the final listing but its initial selection provided a significant boost to the profile of the project.

-With the initial support of the Princes Regeneration Trust a Partnership Steering Group was established in 2015 to re-evaluate and update the Trust's development plans, as well as explore potential new opportunities.
-The Trust and its partners carried out detailed work to resolve the access and ownership issues, whilst Midlothian Council supported it taking ownership of Mavisbank House, subject to a sustainable project funding package being in place.
-Depending on the final development plans the intention is that the house will then be transferred to the appropriate Partnership body whilst the grounds will remain for the duration of the project in the hands of the current owners, Historic Environment Scotland (formally Historic Scotland).
-This will enable restoration work to be carried out and facilitate the long-term management and maintenance of the site and activities.
+With support from the Princes Regeneration Trust a Partnership Steering Group was established in 2015 to re-evaluate and update the Trust's development plans and explore potential new opportunities.
+The Trust and its partners carried out detailed work to resolve the access and ownership issues whilst Midlothian Council confirmed their support for the compulsory purchase of Mavisbank House once a sustainable project funding package was in place.
+Depending on the final development plans the intention was that the house would then be transferred to the appropriate Partnership body and that the grounds would remain for the duration of the project in the hands of the current owners, Historic Environment Scotland (formally Historic Scotland).
+This would enable restoration work to be carried out and facilitate the long-term management and maintenance of the site and activities.

-In 2017 the Partnership was delighted when the Landmark Trust, one of the leading UK organisations in the restoration of historic buildings agreed to become a major partner in the Mavisbank project with a primary interest in the restoration and future use of the house.
+In 2017 the Partnership was delighted when the Landmark Trust, one of the leading UK organisations in the restoration of historic buildings agreed to become a major partner in the Mavisbank project with their primary interest being in the restoration and future use of the house.
 During 2017-18 Historic Environment Scotland (HES) and the Landmark Trust began preparation for the submission of a Stage 1 project grant application to the Heritage Lottery Fund (HLF).
 Unfortunately, this work was subject to a lengthy delay due to the sudden withdrawal of the relevant grant scheme by the HLF as part of a strategic review.